 Rule 5.
 Plea Bargain

-The District Attorney or the District Attorney’s deputy may, in the District Attorney’s discretion, enter civil infraction cases for the purpose of attempting to negotiate a plea or a stipulation to pretrial diversion or deferred judgment and sentence but shall not be required to so enter.
-The District Attorney shall not represent the state at hearings conducted by a Judicial Officer on civil infraction matters.
+(a) The District Attorney or the District Attorney’s deputy may, in the District Attorney’s discretion, enter civil infraction cases for the purpose of attempting to negotiate a plea or a stipulation to pretrial diversion or deferred judgment and sentence but shall not be required to so enter.
+The District Attorney shall not represent the state at hearings conducted by a Judicial Officer on civil infraction matters except as otherwise required or authorized by statute.

 Rule 6.
 Payment Before Appearance

-(a) The clerk of the court shall accept payments of a penalty assessment by a defendant without an appearance before the Judicial Officer, if payment is made before the time scheduled for the first appearance.
+(a) Except in cases prosecuted by government attorneys, the clerk of the court shall accept payments of applicable fines and surcharges as set out in the charging document by a defendant without an appearance before the Judicial Officer, if payment is made before the time scheduled for the first appearance.

 (b) At the time of payment, the defendant shall sign a waiver of rights and acknowledgement of guilt or liability, as set forth in Form A in the appendix to these rules, and agree to pay court ordered restitution, if applicable.

+(c) In cases prosecuted by government attorneys, the clerk of the court shall not accept payments of applicable fines and surcharges before the conclusion of the final hearing in a case.

 Rule 7.
 First Hearing

-(a) If the defendant has not previously acknowledged guilt or liability and paid the penalty assessment, the defendant shall appear before the Judicial Officer at the time scheduled for the first hearing.
+(a) If the defendant has not previously acknowledged guilt or liability and paid the applicable fines and surcharges, the defendant shall appear before the Judicial Officer at the time scheduled for the first hearing.

 (b) The defendant may appear in person or by counsel, who shall enter an appearance in the case.
 However, if an admission of guilt or liability is entered, the Judicial Officer may require the presence of the defendant for the assessment of the penalty.